Share on Facebook

 Breaking the California “No-Touch” phone law carries more than a simple traffic ticket.
 The law treats handheld phone use as a serious distraction that endangers other drivers, cyclists, and pedestrians.
 Understanding the penalties and how they connect to accident liability can help drivers see why staying hands-free is essential.

-Fines, Points, and Driving Record Consequences
+How a Ticket Affects Your Fines, Points, and Record

 A first offense under the California “No-Touch” phone law costs around $160 after court fees.
 A second violation can exceed $250.
 Each conviction within three years also adds a point to your driving record under Vehicle Code § 12810.
 Accumulating too many points can lead to a suspended license and higher insurance premiums.